 Jason reviewed the available literature and research and came up with no conclusive evidence to back up the assertion.
 So we decided, as an organization, to combine available information with our own data from hundreds of the world’s fastest growing companies with an open mind to the outcome.

 We examined teams with a minimum of eight people, because as Peter Drucker says, paraphrased, less than five direct reports and you're not really a manager.
 We wanted to ensure we were looking at true managers across the 175 teams we analyzed with a view to understanding why somebody is or isn’t committed to their current workplace.

-You can read more about the analysis we ran here on the Culture Amp blog.
+You can read more about the analysis we ran on what's driving employee retention

 To summarize the findings, we discovered:

-1. yes, people leave bad managers, but it is not the number one reason people leave a company,
+- Yes, people leave bad managers, but it is not the number one reason people leave a company

-2. in “good” companies, managers make a difference, but
+- In “good” companies, managers make a difference

-3. in “bad” companies, good or bad managers make little to no difference to a person’s decision to leave.
+- In “bad” companies, good or bad managers make little to no difference to a person’s decision to leave

 What does this mean for organizations?